capt4ce/boilerplate-turborepo/README.md

-# Martplus - Monorepo
+# Boilerplate - Monorepo

-This is monorepo for project MartPlus
+This is a Boilerplate created with Turborepo.

 ## What's inside?